Preppers Guide to Food Storage

 Food storage may seem like a crazy concept in this age of the 24 hour supermarket.
 Many of your friends, family, and others around you will call you crazy for your efforts of being prepared and will continue in their blind belief that “it can never happen here.”

-While every person’s preparation will be different, the following suggestions about food storage are presented to help you decide what’s best for you and your family.
+While every person’s preparation will be different, the following suggestions are presented to help you decide what’s best for you and your family.

 - Decide what you are preparing for – civil unrest, or Economic collapse/Hyperinflation which will have some amount of lead time before any type of total collapse.
 Solar flare/EMP/Nuclear attack will involve little if any warning.
 All will involve a possible electrical grid down situation.